Henry Scharf: Career

 rare plates, on which at least $3000 had been expended, were unfortunately destroyed in the fire that consumed the interior of the Medical Hall about 1886.

-Scharf also taught at the Virginia Female Institute, which opened on 1 January 1844 in Staunton.
-Known as Professor Scharf, he attended a meeting as Instructor of Elocution in early February, 1872.
+Scharf also taught at the Virginia Female Institute, which opened on 1 January 1844 in Staunton, Virginia.
+Known as Professor Scharf, he attended a meeting as Instructor of Elocution in early February 1872.

-Scharf returned to the stage from 5 May through 10 May 1884, at the National Theatre (Washington, D.C.), where he was cast in Dewdrop, a romantic comedy by Con.T.
+Scharf returned to the stage from 5 May through 10 May 1884, at the National Theatre in Washington, D.C., where he was cast in Dewdrop, a romantic comedy by Con.T.
 Murphy and C.E.
-Callahan, which starred Miss Lizzie Evans.[5]
-Around 1882-83 he became a member of a travelling dramatic company for four or five seasons, and towards the end of his career he played "leading old men parts" in Miss Lizzie Evans's Company.
+Callahan, which starred Miss Lizzie Evans.
+Around 1882–83, he became a member of a travelling dramatic company for four or five seasons, and towards the end of his career he played "leading old men parts" in Miss Lizzie Evans's Company.
 Almost bald and stoutly built towards the end of his life, his last role was as an old gentleman in Fogg's Ferry.

 He arrived in New York penniless early in June 1887.
 In July, after borrowing $30 to purchase a suit of clothes, he disappeared.
 Scharf had a bad heart and it was conjectured that he had died at the age of sixty-five.